libretro/docs/docs/library/dosbox-pure.md

 ### Smooth scrolling

-You might have trouble getting stutter-free scrolling in some games (cf. https://github.com/schellingb/dosbox-pure/issues/128).
+You might have trouble getting stutter-free scrolling in some games (cf. [this bug report](https://github.com/schellingb/dosbox-pure/issues/128)).
 There are a number of things you can try to remedy this:

 - In `Quick Menu > Options > Emulation Options`, set `Force 60 FPS Output` to ON.
 - In RetroArch's settings, navigate to `Video` and set `Threaded Video` to OFF.